-The first two years of college education usually consist of general education courses, introductory courses in the major and/or program of study, and selected electives.
-Refer to page 39 for additional information on transfer and MACRAO.
+The first two years of college education usually consist of general education courses, introductory courses in the major and/ or program of study, and selected electives.
+Refer to page 22 for additional information on transfer and MACRAO.
 Academic advisors will assist students in planning their transfer program.
-They can also provide transfer guide sheets indicating JCC courses that meet the requirements of various programs of study at four-year colleges.
+They can also provide transfer guide sheets indicating JC courses that meet the requirements of various programs of study at four-year colleges.
 Sample curricula for a few popular transfer programs are included:

-- A joint program agreement between Jackson Community College and Kellogg Community College [AAS] - Allied Health with Siena Heights University, JCC and University of Michigan [BSN] - Dental Hygiene - Medical Sciences [pre-medicine, pre-dentistry, pre-chiropractic] - · Physical Therapy - · Pre-Veterinary Science
+A joint program agreement between Jackson College and Kellogg Community College [AAS]

+- · Allied Health with Siena Heights University

+- · Dental Hygiene

+- · Medical Sciences [pre-medicine, pre-dentistry, pre-chiropractic]

+- · Physical Therapy

+- · Pre-Veterinary Science

-Jackson Community College has published this catalog for information purposes only and its contents do not constitute a contract between this institution and prospective or enrolled students.
+Jackson College has published this catalog for information purposes only and its contents do not constitute a contract between this institution and prospective or enrolled students.
 The information contained in this general college catalog reflects the current curricula, policies and regulations of the College.
 However, these are subject to change at any time by action of the Board of Trustees or the administration.
 The information is generally believed to be accurate, but the College disclaims liability for inadvertent errors or omissions.